Balinese dance: Variants

 Traditionally, sacred dances can only be performed in temples.
 However, new choreographies have been created due to the demand from tourists.
 One example, Tari Sekar Jagat (Tari means dance in the Balinese language), is a relatively new choreography that has become popular.
 In the newer creations, choreographers have more freedom over the moves.
-They use new moves that were considered 'improper' for the sacred dances.
-For example, in Tari Sekar Jagat, there is a move when the dancers hold the Dulang below their shoulders.
-This ceremonial pedestal, which may be wooden or ceramic, is normally held high in accordance with its sacredness.
+They used new moves that were considered 'improper' for the sacred dances.
+For example, in Tari Sekar Jagat, there is a movement when the dancers hold the Dulang below their shoulders.
+This ceremonial pedestal, which may be wooden or ceramic, is normally held high following its sacredness.
 Below shoulder level but above the navel represents an ordinary or everyday state.

 Technique

-Bali dancers learn the craft as children, they are played Balinese music.
+Bali dancers learn the craft as children, they play Balinese music.
 They are taught to dance with their hands before they can walk.
 Official training as a Bali dancer starts as young as 7.
-In Balinese dance the movement is closely associated with the rhythms produced by the gamelan, a musical ensemble specific to Java and Bali.
+In Balinese dance, the movement is closely associated with the rhythms produced by the gamelan, a musical ensemble specific to Java and Bali.
 Multiple levels of articulations in the face, eyes, hands, arms, hips, and feet are coordinated to reflect layers of percussive sounds.

 The number of codified hand positions and gestures, the mudras, is higher in India than in Java or Bali.
 It has been speculated that they have been forgotten as the dance was transmitted from India to Java.
 Hand positions and gestures are nonetheless as important in Javanese and Balinese dance as in India.
-Whether in India, Indonesia or Cambodia, hands have a typically ornamental role and emphasize the dance's delicate intricacy.
+Whether in India, Indonesia, or Cambodia, hands have a typically ornamental role and emphasize the dance's delicate intricacy.